Family Friendly Things to do in Duluth MN

 Lake Superior Zoo is one of the most popular tourist attractions in Duluth.
 The zoo offered us a unique and fun way to spend our day.
 It’s located in the heart of Lake Superior, a few miles north of downtown.

-The building itself is very unique.
+The building itself is unique.
 You’re not going to find anything like it in other zoos or big cities, or even nature parks or botanical gardens.
-Its a built-in steep ravine that runs right through the center of the park, providing a stunning view of Lake Superior.
+It’s a built-in steep ravine that runs right through the center of the park, providing a stunning view of Lake Superior.

 We saw a huge variety of animals wandering around, from polar bears to wolves.
-This zoo has the trifecta of Lions and Tigers and Bears.
+This zoo has the trifecta of Lions, Tigers, and Bears.
 Always the sign for me of a good zoo.

 They have a variety of different enclosures and zone.
 It reminded me of the small zoo experience from We Bought a Zoo.
 It’s definitely a lot more intimate than the bigger zoos.